raspberrypilearning/interactive-animation/en/step_6.md

 --- task ---

 Add code to make your sprite do something when it is clicked.
-You can pick on of these examples as a starting point.
+You can pick one of these examples as a starting point.

-You can make your sprite perform an action such as playing a sound or moving when you click on it, and you can combine blocks to create a sequence of actions for the sprite to do every time you click on it.

 --- collapse ---

 ---

-title: Click on a chick to make it chirp and move back
+title: Click to make sound and motion

 ---

+You can make your sprite perform an action such as playing a sound or moving when you click on it, and you can combine blocks to create a sequence of actions for the sprite to do every time you click on it.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/435649420/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>